-The Charles Camsell Hospital was built in 1967 and closed its doors in 1996, condemned due in part to asbestos.
+The Charles Camsell Hospital was opened in 1946 by Lord Alexander the Governor General of Canada, and closed its doors in 1996, condemned due in part to asbestos.
 This hospital, which was located in the Inglewood Area in northwest Edmonton, Alberta, Canada, was named after Charles Camsell (1876–1958), a geologist and map-maker dedicated to the exploration of Canada's North.
 The original part of the building housed a tuberculosis sanatorium in the 1950s, mainly looking after aboriginal patients.
 Some people were forcibly placed into the hospital, and patients with certain “defects” were involuntarily sterilized.
 The hospital has seen more than its share of the dark and tragic side of human suffering and it is believed to be haunted.

 Charles Camsell Hospital (2009)